z-silver/elevator-chime/README.md

 Elevator Chime is a Zig reimplementation of [Chime](https://github.com/Dr-Nekoma/chime).

-Currently, we don't have syscalls.
-More test cases need to be written.
-There isn't a proper main function.
-We cannot parse source code, nor can we directly load compiled binaries.

 `zig build test` will execute the triangle numbers and short multiplication example programs.

 `zig build run` will execute the read syscall example program.